liberland/Constitution/Liberland-constitution.md

 * **§XII.7.** No Person shall be detained or interrogated by any Agent of the Public Administration outside the jurisdiction of the Free Republic of Liberland.
 * **§XII.8.** All Persons held by any Agent or any body of the Public Administration against their will under any circumstances whatsoever shall have the right to petition the Criminal Court for a writ of habeas corpus.
 * **§XII.9.** No relationship amounting to slavery or any other form of involuntary servitude shall exist between any legal or natural Person and any other Person; no conscription or any other form of compulsory service shall be introduced by any branch of the Public Administration other than community work as ordered by the Criminal Court with respect to a sentence upon conviction; no Persons shall be convicted of any criminal offence for the failure to fulfil his or her contractual obligations.
-* **§XII.10.** No law shall restrict the free movement of any Individual within the Free Republic of Liberland; all Individuals shall have the right to reside in any part of the Free Republic of Liberland.
-* **§XII.11.** All Persons arrested in error or contrary to the law or the Constitution shall have the right to fair compensation for the whole period of incarceration; all Persons placed under a valid arrest who have their charges subsequently dropped or dismissed at a Preliminary Hearing shall have the right to fair compensation for any and all days spent incarcerated from the twenty-fifth hour of detention onwards; such compensation shall be paid by the Secretariat of the Judiciary; Persons wrongfully convicted shall have a separate right to fair compensation as prescribed by law.
+* **§XII.10.** All Persons arrested in error or contrary to the law or the Constitution shall have the right to fair compensation for the whole period of incarceration; all Persons placed under a valid arrest who have their charges subsequently dropped or dismissed at a Preliminary Hearing shall have the right to fair compensation for any and all days spent incarcerated from the twenty-fifth hour of detention onwards; such compensation shall be paid by the Secretariat of the Judiciary; Persons wrongfully convicted shall have a separate right to fair compensation as prescribed by law.

 ### Article XIII: Equality Rights